dlandon/zoneminder.machine.learning/README.md

 (Current version: 1.32)

 ### About
-This is an easy to run dockerized image of [ZoneMinder](https://github.com/ZoneMinder/zoneminder) along with the the [ZM Event Server](https://github.com/pliablepixels/zmeventnotification) and its machine learning subsystem (which is disabled by default but can be enabled by a simple configuration).
+This is an easy to run dockerized image of [ZoneMinder](https://github.com/ZoneMinder/zoneminder) along with the the [ZM Event Notification Server](https://github.com/pliablepixels/zmeventnotification) and its machine learning subsystem (which is disabled by default but can be enabled by a simple configuration).

 The configuration settings that are needed for this implementation of Zoneminder are pre-applied and do not need to be changed on the first run of Zoneminder.